 The Champagne Pool and Devil's Bath are definitely must-sees.
 Allow at least 2 hours to walk all the park's trails.

-*Note: Wai-O-Tapu is currently closed for renovations as of May 2022.
+*Note: Wai-O-Tapu is currently only open 3 days a week as of November 2022.
 As an alternative, you could visit Hells Gate Geothermal Reserve.

 After getting your fill of geothermal oddities, head to the Redwoods Treewalk, where you can spend an hour traversing a series of suspension bridges high up in a grove of redwood trees (because yes, redwoods totally grow in Rotorua!).
 This is a very unique spot – definitely worth a stop!